8. 100 BCE - 100 CE Women and the Han Empire

 Admonitions for Women highlights the need for balance and harmony in the home, especially between a husband and wife.
 She wrote: “The Way of Husband and Wife is associated with yin and yang and reaches to godliness; surely it is an expansive principle of Heaven and Earth and the greatest form of conjugation among human relationships.”
 For Ban Zhao, the yin and yang of marriage are expressed through the authority and control of the man and the righteous service of the woman.
 If either spouse is not fulfilling their role the home will fall into conflict and despair.

 Preparation for her life as a wife and mother begins within a few days of a girl’s birth.
-A newborn girl should be placed under a bed—not on the bed, under it—so she will always know her place.
+A newborn girl should be placed under a bed—not on the bed—so she will always know her place.
 “It is a cardinal rule for her to be subordinate to others,” Ban Zhao wrote.

 The baby girl should be given something to play with to emphasize the hard work that will be expected of her.
-In some translations the word for the toy is “tile”, or even interpreted as broken pottery, representing a harsh life.
-But some scholars suggest that Ban Zhao was suggesting baby girls play with a ceramic whorl, something she would learn to use when spinning and weaving.
-If that’s so, the plaything emphasizes feminine domesticity and not necessarily a harsh life.
+In some translations the word for the toy is “tile,” or interpreted as broken pottery, representing a harsh life.
+But some scholars think that Ban Zhao was suggesting baby girls play with a ceramic whorl, something she would learn to use when spinning and weaving.
+The plaything emphasizes feminine domesticity and not necessarily a harsh life.

-Ultimately, Ban Zhao sums up her lessons by advising women to be single-minded about everything but especially about devotion to their husbands.
-That extends even to standing by an unhappy marriage and remaining unmarried after a husband’s death.
-The woman should not be too curious and never challenge anything but dedicate herself to a life of perfect service.
-Sigh.
+Ultimately, Ban Zhao summed up her lessons by advising women to be single-minded about everything, but especially about devotion to their husbands.
+That extends even to staying in an unhappy marriage and remaining unmarried after a husband’s death.
+The woman should not be too curious and should never challenge anything but dedicate herself to a life of perfect service.

-Confucian philosophy offers multiple paths for boys and men to achieve ren, or “humanity” including respect, righteousness, altruism, and integrity.
+Confucian philosophy offered numerous paths for boys and men to achieve ren, or “humanity,” including respect, righteousness, altruism, and integrity.
 According to Ban Zhao, the chief aspects of ren for girls are remaining modest, practicing good hygiene, and staying focused on tasks such as weaving.
 A good wife should obey her husband and her mother-in-law without hesitation and without complaint.

-Ban Zhao states in the introduction to Admonitions for Women that she was inspired to write it after looking at her own early life as a wife and mother.
-She said she had learned classical teaching well enough but that she had never understood her place in the world until she experienced it.
-She even seems to scold male scholars at one point, saying, “Now look at the gentlemen of the present age.
+Ban Zhao stated in the introduction to Admonitions for Women that she was inspired to write it after looking at her early life as a wife and mother.
+She had learned classical teaching well enough but had not understood her place in the world until she experienced it.
+She even scolded male scholars, saying, “Now look at the gentlemen of the present age.
 They only knew that wives must be controlled, and that the husband’s rule and precedence be established. . .but if one only teaches men and does not teach women, is that not ignoring the essential relation between them?”
-Take that, ancient misogynists!

 Admonitions for Women highlights the need for balance and harmony in the home, especially between a husband and wife.
 She wrote: “The Way of Husband and Wife is associated with yin and yang and reaches to godliness; surely it is an expansive principle of Heaven and Earth and the greatest form of conjugation among human relationships.”
 For Ban Zhao, the yin and yang of marriage are expressed through the authority and control of the man and the righteous service of the woman.
 If either spouse is not fulfilling their role the home will fall into conflict and despair.

 Preparation for her life as a wife and mother begins within a few days of a girl’s birth.
-A newborn girl should be placed under a bed—not on the bed, under it—so she will always know her place.
+A newborn girl should be placed under a bed—not on the bed—so she will always know her place.
 “It is a cardinal rule for her to be subordinate to others,” Ban Zhao wrote.

 The baby girl should be given something to play with to emphasize the hard work that will be expected of her.
-In some translations the word for the toy is “tile”, or even interpreted as broken pottery, representing a harsh life.
-But some scholars suggest that Ban Zhao was suggesting baby girls play with a ceramic whorl, something she would learn to use when spinning and weaving.
-If that’s so, the plaything emphasizes feminine domesticity and not necessarily a harsh life.
+In some translations the word for the toy is “tile,” or interpreted as broken pottery, representing a harsh life.
+But some scholars think that Ban Zhao was suggesting baby girls play with a ceramic whorl, something she would learn to use when spinning and weaving.
+The plaything emphasizes feminine domesticity and not necessarily a harsh life.

-Ultimately, Ban Zhao sums up her lessons by advising women to be single-minded about everything but especially about devotion to their husbands.
-That extends even to standing by an unhappy marriage and remaining unmarried after a husband’s death.
-The woman should not be too curious and never challenge anything but dedicate herself to a life of perfect service.
-Sigh.
+Ultimately, Ban Zhao summed up her lessons by advising women to be single-minded about everything, but especially about devotion to their husbands.
+That extends even to staying in an unhappy marriage and remaining unmarried after a husband’s death.
+The woman should not be too curious and should never challenge anything but dedicate herself to a life of perfect service.

-As late as the 18th century, her work was still counted as one of the Four Essential Books for Women.
-We might say that Ban Zhao was a pioneer for women who happened to live in a time and place in which women dared not reach for too much.
+As late as the 18th century, her work was counted as one of the Four Essential Books for Women.
+Ban Zhao was a pioneer for women who happened to live in a time and place in which women dared not reach for too much.
 At the same time, even the other women in her family did not share her views.
 A sister to Ban Zhao’s husband wrote a treatise disputing Admonitions for Women.
 Unfortunately, that work has been lost.

-As late as the 18th century, her work was still counted as one of the Four Essential Books for Women.
-We might say that Ban Zhao was a pioneer for women who happened to live in a time and place in which women dared not reach for too much.
+As late as the 18th century, her work was counted as one of the Four Essential Books for Women.
+Ban Zhao was a pioneer for women who happened to live in a time and place in which women dared not reach for too much.
 At the same time, even the other women in her family did not share her views.
 A sister to Ban Zhao’s husband wrote a treatise disputing Admonitions for Women.
 Unfortunately, that work has been lost.

-Sisters Trung Trac and Trung Nhi had been raised as the daughters of a prominent general and politician who had become a vassal for the Chinese when they first invaded Vietnam, but also pushed back against the Chinese when it became necessary in order to protect the Vietnamese people.
-The sisters were well educated and even studied martial arts with their father, as Vietnamese society was far more progressive in their views of women than their Chinese counterparts.
-They had social positions, could inherit property of their husbands or fathers, had more rights in their marriages, and more.
-Good morning Vietnam, indeed!
+Sisters Trung Trac and Trung Nhi were the daughters of a prominent general and politician who had become a vassal for the Chinese when they first invaded Vietnam and who pushed back against the Chinese when it became necessary to protect the Vietnamese people.
+The sisters were well-educated and even studied martial arts with their father, as Vietnamese society was far more progressive in their views of women than their Chinese counterparts.
+Women had social positions, could inherit property of their husbands or fathers, and had more rights in their marriages.

-Increased efforts of control by the Chinese kickstarted additional resistance from the Vietnamese vassals and population.
-Trung Trac had married a general from a neighboring district, Thi Sach, and he began to form a rebellion among the upper classes.
+Increased efforts of control by the Chinese inspired additional resistance from the Vietnamese vassals and the population.
+Trung Trac had married a general from a neighboring district, Thi Sach, and fomented a rebellion among the upper classes.
 He was soon captured and executed by the Chinese.
-Trung Trac, alongside her sister Trung Nhi, took up the mantle and began to mobilize local people of all classes to rise up against Chinese rule.
-They would end up spearheading a force of 80,000 soldiers, and like any great ruler, they decided to lead from the front.
+Trung Trac, alongside her sister Trung Nhi, began to mobilize local people of all classes to rise up against Chinese rule.
+They spearheaded a force of 80,000 soldiers, and they decided to lead from the front.

-The two sisters, and even their elderly mother, were among the 36 female generals leading this army against the Chinese.
+The two sisters and even their elderly mother were among the 36 female generals leading this army against the Chinese.
 The Trung sisters and their army stormed several dozen Chinese-run citadels and the governor’s home, successfully forcing him out of the region.
 Trung Trac was then named queen, and reigned alongside her sister.
-Unfortunately, the Han overthrew the sisters a few years later and they threw themselves into a river to avoid tuture and execution by the Chinese.
+Unfortunately, the Han overthrew the sisters a few years later, and they threw themselves into a river to avoid torture and execution by the Chinese.

-The two sisters remained a symbol of not only feminine power, but of freedom and Vietnam’s ability to rise above oppression.
-They drove the mighty Chinese out of their lands with a massive army willing to follow them and the female leadership within the army where their male predecessors had failed.
-Their reign had been short, but their memory had arisen from the ashes in multiple generations including the 20th century struggles against Japanese encroachment, French imperialism, and Western intervention in the Vietnam War.
+The two sisters remain a symbol of not only feminine power, but of freedom and Vietnam’s ability to rise above oppression.
+They drove the mighty Chinese out of their lands with a massive army willing to follow them and their female leadership within the army where their male predecessors had failed.
+Their reign was short, but their memory has been preserved even into the 20th century struggles against Japanese encroachment, French imperialism, and American involvement in the Vietnam War.

-Conclusion: Despite devastatingly low opinions of women, limited rights, and a horrible outlook for women’s status in China, there are notable women who defied the patriarchal structures, secured power, and whose stories were preserved.
-While these outliers are known, many thousands of women’s stories have been lost to time.
+Despite devastatingly low opinions of women, limited rights, and a horrible status for women in China, there are notable women who defied patriarchal structures, secured power, and became the subject of history.
+While these outliers are known, many women’s stories have been lost to time.

 Why did these women stand the test of time, and how are they symbolic of their time or region?
 How can their stories be applied to modern female leadership?
 What stories have we lost?
 What were the likely experiences of average women?
 And how would they have viewed these brave women?

-Sisters Trung Trac and Trung Nhi had been raised as the daughters of a prominent general and politician who had become a vassal for the Chinese when they first invaded Vietnam, but also pushed back against the Chinese when it became necessary in order to protect the Vietnamese people.
-The sisters were well educated and even studied martial arts with their father, as Vietnamese society was far more progressive in their views of women than their Chinese counterparts.
-They had social positions, could inherit property of their husbands or fathers, had more rights in their marriages, and more.
-Good morning Vietnam, indeed!
+Sisters Trung Trac and Trung Nhi were the daughters of a prominent general and politician who had become a vassal for the Chinese when they first invaded Vietnam and who pushed back against the Chinese when it became necessary to protect the Vietnamese people.
+The sisters were well-educated and even studied martial arts with their father, as Vietnamese society was far more progressive in their views of women than their Chinese counterparts.
+Women had social positions, could inherit property of their husbands or fathers, and had more rights in their marriages.

-Increased efforts of control by the Chinese kickstarted additional resistance from the Vietnamese vassals and population.
-Trung Trac had married a general from a neighboring district, Thi Sach, and he began to form a rebellion among the upper classes.
+Increased efforts of control by the Chinese inspired additional resistance from the Vietnamese vassals and the population.
+Trung Trac had married a general from a neighboring district, Thi Sach, and fomented a rebellion among the upper classes.
 He was soon captured and executed by the Chinese.
-Trung Trac, alongside her sister Trung Nhi, took up the mantle and began to mobilize local people of all classes to rise up against Chinese rule.
-They would end up spearheading a force of 80,000 soldiers, and like any great ruler, they decided to lead from the front.
+Trung Trac, alongside her sister Trung Nhi, began to mobilize local people of all classes to rise up against Chinese rule.
+They spearheaded a force of 80,000 soldiers, and they decided to lead from the front.

-The two sisters, and even their elderly mother, were among the 36 female generals leading this army against the Chinese.
+The two sisters and even their elderly mother were among the 36 female generals leading this army against the Chinese.
 The Trung sisters and their army stormed several dozen Chinese-run citadels and the governor’s home, successfully forcing him out of the region.
 Trung Trac was then named queen, and reigned alongside her sister.
-Unfortunately, the Han overthrew the sisters a few years later and they threw themselves into a river to avoid tuture and execution by the Chinese.
+Unfortunately, the Han overthrew the sisters a few years later, and they threw themselves into a river to avoid torture and execution by the Chinese.

-The two sisters remained a symbol of not only feminine power, but of freedom and Vietnam’s ability to rise above oppression.
-They drove the mighty Chinese out of their lands with a massive army willing to follow them and the female leadership within the army where their male predecessors had failed.
-Their reign had been short, but their memory had arisen from the ashes in multiple generations including the 20th century struggles against Japanese encroachment, French imperialism, and Western intervention in the Vietnam War.
+The two sisters remain a symbol of not only feminine power, but of freedom and Vietnam’s ability to rise above oppression.
+They drove the mighty Chinese out of their lands with a massive army willing to follow them and their female leadership within the army where their male predecessors had failed.
+Their reign was short, but their memory has been preserved even into the 20th century struggles against Japanese encroachment, French imperialism, and American involvement in the Vietnam War.

-Conclusion: Despite devastatingly low opinions of women, limited rights, and a horrible outlook for women’s status in China, there are notable women who defied the patriarchal structures, secured power, and whose stories were preserved.
-While these outliers are known, many thousands of women’s stories have been lost to time.
+Despite devastatingly low opinions of women, limited rights, and a horrible status for women in China, there are notable women who defied patriarchal structures, secured power, and became the subject of history.
+While these outliers are known, many women’s stories have been lost to time.

 Why did these women stand the test of time, and how are they symbolic of their time or region?
 How can their stories be applied to modern female leadership?
 What stories have we lost?
 What were the likely experiences of average women?
 And how would they have viewed these brave women?